Awards

 • Applicant name and contact information.

-• Proposed topic and description of the importance in endocrinology and public health.
+• Description of the importance in endocrinology and public health.

 • Brief outline of seminal discoveries and milestones in the field.